Europa (rocket): Second stage

-The French had developed rockets through their Véronique, which was originally planned to be the second stage.

-The Coralie was to be tested at Colomb-Béchar in the Béchar Province of western Algeria.
-Tests began in December 1965 at Vernon, Eure in France, west of Paris.
-The first successful firing was on 28 November 1966 in northern Africa.

-Société Européenne de Propulsion (SEP), at Vernon, would later develop the Viking main engines for Ariane.
+Coralie tests began in December 1965 at Vernon, Eure in France, west of Paris (Société Européenne de Propulsion - SEP, at Vernon, would later develop the Viking main engines for Ariane).

+In 1966 and 1967 operations moved to the CIEES test range near Hammaguir, Algeria using the Cora rocket.

 Third stage

-This was made in Germany by Entwicklungsring Nord (ERNO Raumfahrttechnik GmbH), based in Bremen, from 1969.
+The Astris third stage was made in Germany by Entwicklungsring Nord (ERNO Raumfahrttechnik GmbH), based in Bremen, from 1969.
 The German consortium itself was known as Arbeitsgemeinschaft Satellitenträgersystem (ASAT), which consisted of ERNO and MBB.
 Although assembled by ERNO in Bremen, the engine was made by Société d'Etudes pour la Propulsion par Réaction (SEPR), part of Snecma in Villaroche.

 On 2 July 1969, on a launch at Woomera of the three-stage 108 ft rocket, the Astris third stage failed to light, after the other two had successfully fired.

 After the third stage, an apogee kick motor would be used to put a satellite into a synchronous orbit.

 ERNO would later develop the second stage for the Ariane launcher, at the Vereinigte Flugtechnische Werke (VFW) factory in Bremen, later owned by Daimler Benz Aerospace then DaimlerChrysler Aerospace (DASA).

+Fourth stage (Europa II only)

+This configuration added a fourth stage derived from the Diamant BP4 P-068 third stage, developing a thrust of 24 kN for 46 seconds.